haraldng/omnipaxos-artifacts/README.md

 # Artifact Evaluation for Omni-Paxos [Eurosys'23]
 This repository contains instructions and scripts for reproducing the evaluation featured in our Eurosys'23 paper "Omni-Paxos: Breaking the Barriers of Partial Connectivity".

+## Structure of Repository
+TODO

+## Environment
+Our evaluation was performed in the following environment TODO
 - Ubuntu 18.04
 - Rust: rustc 1.53.0-nightly (42816d61e 2021-04-24)
 - JDK: openjdk 11.0.11 2021-04-20